-15 Strictly, 'European sites' are any Special Area of Conservation (SAC) from the point at which the European Commission and the UK Government agree the site as a 'Site of Community Importance' (SCI); any classified Special Protection Area (SPA); any candidate SAC (cSAC); and (exceptionally) any other site or area that the Commission believes should be considered as an SAC but which has not been identified by the Government.
-However, the term is also commonly used when referring to potential SPAs (pSPAs), to which the provisions of Article 4(4) of Directive 2009/147/EC (the 'new wild birds directive') are applied; and to possible SACs (pSACs) and listed Ramsar Sites, to which the provisions of the Conservation of Habitats and Species Regulations 2017 are applied a matter of Government policy when considering development proposals that may affect them (NPPF para 176).
-'European site' is therefore used in this report in its broadest sense, as an umbrella term for all of the above designated sites.

-by which the effects of a plan or programme on European sites are assessed is known as 'Habitats Regulations Assessment' (HRA)16.
+16 Strictly, 'European sites' are any Special Area of Conservation (SAC) from the point at which the European Commission and the UK Government agree the site as a 'Site of Community Importance' (SCI); any classified Special Protection Area (SPA); any candidate SAC (cSAC); and (exceptionally) any other site or area that the Commission believes should be considered as an SAC but which has not been significant effects' (LSE) on any European site as a result of the plan's implementation (either alone or 'in combination' with other plans or projects); and, if so, whether these effects will result in any adverse effects on that site's integrity with reference to the site's conservation objectives.
+The process by which the effects of a plan or programme on European sites are assessed is known as 'Habitats Regulations Assessment' (HRA)17.

 - In accordance with the Habitats Regulations, what is commonly referred to as a HRA screening exercise has been undertaken to identify the likely impacts of the emerging Local Plan upon European sites, either alone or 'in combination' with other projects or plans, and to consider whether these effects are likely to be significant.
-Where the possibility of significant effects could not be excluded, a more detailed Appropriate Assessment (AA) has been carried out to determine whether these effects would adversely affect the integrity of European sites. - The AA is reported separately from the SA of the DPD (although a summary of the findings is included in Section 5.8 of this report) but importantly has helped to inform the appraisal process, particularly in respect of the potential effects of proposals on biodiversity.
+Where the possibility of significant effects could not be excluded, a more detailed Appropriate Assessment18 (AA) has been carried out to determine whether these effects would adversely affect the integrity of European sites. - The HRA is reported separately from the SA of the DPD (although a summary of the findings is included in Section 4.4 of this report) but importantly has helped to inform the appraisal process, particularly in respect of the potential effects of proposals on biodiversity.